University of Erlangen–Nuremberg: Cluster of Excellence "Transforming Human Rights"

+These megatrends are changing human rights standards, institutions and practices.
+At the same time, human rights themselves have the potential to provide answers to these five megatrends.

+Political scientist Kathrin Kinzelbach and legal expert Markus Krajewski are the co-spokespersons for the Cluster of Excellence.

 National High Performance Computing Center

-In 2020 the FAU joined the National High-Performance Computing (NHR) alliance in Germany.
+In 2020 FAU joined the National High-Performance Computing (NHR) alliance in Germany.
 This program is designed to provide researchers with access to state-of-the-art computing resources exceeding the limits of local HPC resources, including supercomputers.
-By joining the NHR program, the FAU has expanded its computing infrastructure, enabling its researchers to conduct more advanced simulations and analyses in various fields of study.
+By joining the NHR program, FAU has expanded its computing infrastructure, enabling its researchers to conduct more advanced simulations and analyses in various fields of study.